A golf course with green grass, trees, rocks, and a small pond under a blue sky with some clouds.

 2) A less expensive “grid-tied” battery that only provides power during the night to save money.
 This option will not backup your home during a power outage (the battery does not directly support individual circuits).
 If you live in an area that does not often lose power, the grid tied option may be a beneficial and inexpensive route.

 It is critical to know if your battery is set up to offer backup protection or just being installed to offset nightly usage.
-For a comparison of different options specific to your home, contact us.
+For a comparison of different options specific to your home, contact me.

 • Nearly one in three U.S. Households reported difficulty paying their energy bills.
 As a result, many suffer from a reduction in quality of life and increase in potential health risks associated with exposure to extreme temperatures.
-Solar provides a long term solution to this tragic situation, providing homeowners access to much needed electricity at prices far below what the utility charges.

-No one should have to come home from a hard day's work to an overheated or ice-cold home.
+No one should have to come home from a hard day's work to an overheated home.
 You should not have to feel anxious using your appliances or fear that you won’t be able to afford your energy bill.

-Solar can give homeowners access to energy at rates below what the utility charges them, giving them the power to reclaim that lost quality of life they deserve, while saving them their hard earned money.
-Do not let your lifestyle be negatively impacted by the outrageous, unaffordable cost of energy from the utility.
+Solar can give homeowners access to energy at rates well below what the PG&E them, giving them the power to reclaim that lost quality of life they deserve, while saving them their hard earned money.

 • “Oh, my lord, we are in a very bad situation compared to even the worst case that we anticipated.”- Siva Gunda, vice chair of the California Energy Commission